open5e/open5e/source/monsters/monsters_a-z/M/mummies/mummy.rst

 **Dreadful Glare**: The mummy targets one creature it can see within 60 feet of it.
-If the target can see the mummy, it must succeed on a DC 11 Wisdom saving throw against this magic or become frightened until the end of the mummy's next turn.
-If the target fails the saving throw by 5 or more, it is also paralyzed for the same duration.
+If the target can see the mummy, it must succeed on a DC 11 Wisdom saving throw against this magic or become :ref:`srd:frightened` until the end of the mummy's next turn.
+If the target fails the saving throw by 5 or more, it is also :ref:`srd:paralyzed` for the same duration.
 A target that succeeds on the saving throw is immune to the Dreadful Glare of all mummies (but not mummy lords) for the next 24 hours.